storesafe/cordova-sqlite-storage/README.md

 New release in December 2018 will include the following major enhancements ([litehelpers/Cordova-sqlite-storage#773](https://github.com/litehelpers/Cordova-sqlite-storage/issues/773)):

-- browser platform support (planned for October 2018)
+- browser platform support (planned for November 2018)
 - `cordova-sqlite-storage` and `cordova-sqlite-ext` plugin versions will be combined, no more separate plugin version needed for pre-populated databases ([litehelpers/Cordova-sqlite-storage#529](https://github.com/litehelpers/Cordova-sqlite-storage/issues/529))

 **BREAKING CHANGES expected:**